Are you ready for a mirror makeover?

-This little makeover was probably the quickest redo that I’ve ever done, taking less than two hours to complete.
+This little makeover was probably the quickest redo that I’ve ever done, taking less than two hours from start to finish.

-The mirror has raised detail all the way around that had old gilding on it.
+The mirror has raised detail all the way around with an old gilded finish.

-I wanted to keep that detailing, so I used a small 1” artist’s brush to paint in and around that detail.
+I wanted to keep that detailing, so I used a small 1” artist’s brush to paint in and around the carved scrolls and beading.